 Under-represented minority, women, and veteran undergraduate students are encouraged to apply to the NHERI REU program.

-The 2023 NHERI REU application opened October 1, 2022.
+The 2023 NHERI REU application deadline is now closed.
+The 2024 application will launch in October.
 Applications require the following:

 Click the boxes below to check out the posters, presentations, and papers created by REU Alumni.